-Standardization is a process that permits comparisons among sets that show different compositions for confounding factors (e.g. age and sex).
-For instance, the overall malaria mortality in each of two sets will depend on the age composition of each set, since it is higher among under-fives.
-Standardization helps to avoid biases that could arise as a result of differences in the composition of the populations (e.g. age and sex distributions).
-E.g. An age-standardized rate is used to eliminate the effect of age differences in the populations compared.
-An age-sex standardization rate is used to eliminate the effect of differences in the age and sex distributions.
+Standardization is a process permitting comparisons among sets that show different compositions for confounding factors (e.g. age and sex).
+For instance, an age-standardized rate is used to eliminate the effect of age differences in the populations compared.
+An age-sex standardization rate is used to eliminate the effect of differences in the age and sex distribution.